MAYHEM-Lab/woofplot/README.md

 ### Centos 8 Stream
 ```
-yum install -y python3-devel redis npm yarn postgresql postgresql-server postgresql-contrib postgresql-devel logrotate
+sudo yum install -y python3-devel redis npm  postgresql postgresql-server postgresql-contrib postgresql-devel logrotate
-#configure your postgresql database to have username and password -- you will add these to your .env file
+cd woofplot
 npm install yarn
 pip install sqlalchemy-utils psycopg python-dotenv flask flask-jwt-extended passlib rq

+#Next: configure your postgresql database to have username and password -- you will add these to your .env file
+#This link (a clickable version is above withpostgreSQL config) explains how: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-8

+cp env .env
+#edit .env to replace XXX and YYY with your postgresql username and password, respectively.

+#Next: build the UI
 cd ui
 yarn install
 yarn run build		#version 1.22.22